Insider Sell: EVP Product Mktg - GuruFocus.com

 On May 24, 2023, van der Meulen Leslie, the Executive Vice President of Product Marketing and Innovation at Green Plains Inc (GPRE, Financial), sold 2000 shares of the company's stock.
-This transaction comes amidst a mixed trend of insider activity over the past year, with 3 insider buys and 7 insider sells in total.
+This recent transaction has raised questions about the insider's sentiment towards the company and its stock price.

 Who is van der Meulen Leslie?

-van der Meulen Leslie is the Executive Vice President of Product Marketing and Innovation at Green Plains Inc. In this role, Leslie is responsible for overseeing the company's marketing strategies, product development, and innovation initiatives.
-With extensive experience in the renewable energy industry, Leslie plays a crucial role in driving Green Plains Inc's growth and success.
+van der Meulen Leslie is the Executive Vice President of Product Marketing and Innovation at Green Plains Inc. With a strong background in marketing and innovation, Leslie plays a crucial role in driving the company's growth and development by identifying new opportunities and implementing innovative strategies.

 Green Plains Inc's Business Description

 Green Plains Inc is a leading biorefining company focused on the production of ethanol, high-protein animal feed, and other value-added products.
 The company operates through four segments: Ethanol Production, Agribusiness and Energy Services, Food and Ingredients, and Partnership.
-Green Plains Inc is committed to sustainable practices and reducing greenhouse gas emissions, making it a key player in the renewable energy sector.
+Green Plains Inc is committed to sustainable practices and reducing its environmental footprint while providing essential products to the global market.

 Over the past year, van der Meulen Leslie has sold a total of 2000 shares and purchased 0 shares.
-This recent sale of 2000 shares comes at a time when the stock price of Green Plains Inc is trading at $32.27, giving the company a market cap of $1,855.017 million.
+This recent sale of 2000 shares marks a notable shift in Leslie's trading activity, as it is the first time in the past year that they have sold shares of Green Plains Inc.

-The insider transaction history for Green Plains Inc shows a mixed trend, with 3 insider buys and 7 insider sells over the past year.
-This could indicate that insiders have mixed opinions about the company's future prospects and valuation.
+The insider transaction history for Green Plains Inc shows that there have been 3 insider buys in total over the past year.
+Meanwhile, there have been 9 insider sells over the same timeframe.
+This trend suggests that insiders may be more inclined to sell their shares, which could be an indication of their sentiment towards the company's stock price and future prospects.

+On the day of van der Meulen Leslie's recent sale, shares of Green Plains Inc were trading for $32.27 apiece, giving the stock a market cap of $1,810.379 million.
+With a price of $32.27 and a GuruFocus Value of $32.05, Green Plains Inc has a price-to-GF-Value ratio of 1.01, meaning the stock is fairly valued based on its GF Value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.